marijer/graphics-form/README.md

 Graphics Form

-A project which allows me to create a new version of the graphics form while learning AngularJs 1.3.
+A project build from scratch build with AngularJS 1.3.

-After working on Angular project with Geodan, and following a course by Trifork.
-I started to work on this form.
+After working on Angular project with Geodan, and following a course by Trifork, it seemed right to put the knowledge into action.

 #Technologies/Libraries used